coderefinery/DEPRECATED-software-licensing/talk.md

 <img src="img/printing_press.jpg" style="width: 50%;"/>

-- Copyright: You are Goethe and your writings are widely published, you are given a right to some of the proceeds from selling copies (expression of an idea)
+- Copyright: You are Goethe and your writings are widely published, you are given a right to some of the proceeds from selling copies (.blue[expression of an idea])
-- Patent: You invented a better printing press and are given the exclusive to manufacture printing presses that use the technique (invention)
+- Patent: You invented a better printing press and are given the exclusive to manufacture printing presses that use the technique (.blue[invention])
-- Trademark: You start selling the printing press with the name AutoPress, which distinguishes your press from others (Ownership).
+- Trademark: You start selling the printing press with the name AutoPress, which distinguishes your press from others (.blue[Ownership]).

 <!-- Printing press was the reason copyright was necessary in the first place.
 Before the printing press copying anything was manual labour and the cost of